SAP/spartacus-docs/_pages/dev/session-management.md

 ![Asm integration with UserAuthModule]({{ site.baseurl }}/assets/images/session-management/asm.svg)

-To integrate ASM with the `UserAuthModule` the mechanism for providing your own services was used, along with inheritance.
+To integrate ASM with the `UserAuthModule`, the mechanism for providing your own services was used, along with inheritance.

 The `AuthService`, `AuthHttpHeaderService`, and `AuthStorageService` were extended, and then provided in the `AsmModule`, as shown in the following example: